syl20bnr/spacemacs/README.md

 Both Emacs and XEmacs have graphical support.

 **Note:** Ubuntu LTS 12.04 and 14.04 repositories have only Emacs 24.3 available.
-You are advised to [build from source](https://www.gnu.org/software/emacs/manual/html_node/efaq/Installing-Emacs.html) Emacs 24.4 or greater, as most packages require this version.
+You are advised to [build from source][build_source] Emacs 24.4 or greater, as most packages require this version.
 The same may be true for other distributions as well.

 ### OS X